andrespineda/UC-Berkeley-MLAI/readme.md

 As described in the assignment, the attributes of this dataset include:

-User attributes
+1\.User attributes

 \- Gender: male, female
 \- Age: below 21, 21 to 25, 26 to 30, etc.
 \- Marital Status: single, married partner, unmarried partner, or widowed
 \- Number of children: 0, 1, or more than 1
 \- Education: high school, bachelor’s degree, associate’s degree, or graduate degree
 \- Occupation: architecture & engineering, business & financial, etc.

-\- Annual income: less than \\\$12500, \\\$12500 - \\\$24999,
-\\\$25000 - \\\$37499, etc.
+\- Annual income: less than \\\$12500, \\\$12500 - \\\$24999, \\\$25000 - \\\$37499, etc.

-\- Number of times that he/she goes to a bar: 0, less than 1, 1 to 3, 4
-to 8 or greater than 8
+\- Number of times that he/she goes to a bar: 0, less than 1, 1 to 3, 4 to 8 or greater than 8

-\- Number of times that he/she buys takeaway food: 0, less than 1, 1 to
-3, 4 to 8 or greater
+\- Number of times that he/she buys takeaway food: 0, less than 1, 1 to 3, 4 to 8 or greater than 8

-than 8

-\- Number of times that he/she goes to a coffee house: 0, less than 1, 1
-to 3, 4 to 8 or

-greater than 8
+\- Number of times that he/she goes to a coffee house: 0, less than 1, 1 to 3, 4 to 8 or greater than 8

-\- Number of times that he/she eats at a restaurant with average expense less than \\\$20 per

-person: 0, less than 1, 1 to 3, 4 to 8 or greater than 8
+\- Number of times that he/she eats at a restaurant with average expense less than \\\$20 per person: 0, less than 1, 1 to 3, 4 to 8 or greater than 8

-\- Number of times that he/she goes to a bar: 0, less than 1, 1 to 3, 4
-to 8 or greater than 8
+\- Number of times that he/she goes to a bar: 0, less than 1, 1 to 3, 4 to 8 or greater than 8

 2\.
 Contextual attributes

 \- Driving destination: home, work, or no urgent destination
 \- Location of user, coupon and destination: we provide a map to show the geographical location of the user, destination, and the venue, and we mark the distance between each two places with time of driving.
 The user can see whether the venue is in the same direction as the destination.
 \- Weather: sunny, rainy, or snowy
 \- Temperature: 30F, 55F, or 80F
 \- Time: 10AM, 2PM, or 6PM
 \- Passenger: alone, partner, kid(s), or friend(s)

 3\.
 Coupon attributes
 \- time before it expires: 2 hours or one day

 **Jupyter Notebook**